iRGBit/indexhelper/README.md

 **Usage:**

 1. Create a .txt document of your writing and call it sample.txt
+2. Put sample.txt in a folder called files.
+(Alternatively, change paths manually in indexer.py)
-2. Open the terminal, navigate to the indexhelper folder and run something like
+3. Open the terminal, navigate to the indexhelper folder and run something like

 ```
 python indexer.py > out.txt